ericniebler/stl2/ext/proxy/Dxxxx.md

 Without the constraint, this code compiles.
 With it, it doesn't.
 The constraint `Function<F, ValueType<I>>` checks to see if the lambda is callable with `pair<int,string>`.
 The lambda accepts `pair<int&,string&>`.
 There is no conversion that makes the call succeed.

 Changing the lambda to accept either a "`pair<int,string> [const &]`" or a "`pair<int const &, string const &> [const &]`" would make the check succeed, but the body of the lambda would fail to compile or have the wrong semantics.
+The addition of the constraint has broken valid code, and there is no way to fix it (short of using a generic lambda).

 ## Problems with the Cross-type Concepts